-1. What is Specific Learning Disability SLD/Dyslexia?
+1. What is Specific Learning Disability (SLD)?

-CSDE Working Definition of Dyslexia*
+Connecticut State Department of Education (CSDE) Working Definition of Dyslexia*

-Dyslexia is included in the Individuals with Disabilities Education Act (IDEA, 2004) as a specific learning disability (SLD).
+Dyslexia is included in the IDEA as a specific learning disability.
 Dyslexia impacts reading, specifically decoding and accurate and/or fluent word recognition and spelling.
 Dyslexia is neurobiological in origin and is unexpected and/or inconsistent with a student’s other abilities often despite the provision of appropriate instruction.
-Dyslexia results from a significant deficit in phonological processing (i.e., a persistent difficulty in the awareness of and ability to manipulate the individual sounds of spoken language).
+Dyslexia usually results from a significant deficit in phonological processing (i.e., a persistent difficulty in the awareness of and ability to manipulate the individual sounds of spoken language).

 - Early identification of the characteristics of dyslexia is critical, leading to focused, evidence-based interventions, accommodations, self-awareness, self-empowerment, and school and life success.